I Do Not Care Much

 They bark and mess like dirty hogs,

-Oh, how fitting they would be amongst a collective of logs,
+Oh, how fitting they would be amongst a

 burning bright below the stars.